Zero6992/chatGPT-discord-bot/README.md

 * `replyall mode` the bot will reply to all messages in the server without using slash commands

    > **Warning**
-   >  In replyall mode, the bot can easily be triggered, causing program malfunctions
+   > The bot will easily be triggered in `replyall` mode, which could cause program failures

 # Setup